bUnit-dev/bUnit/docs/site/docs/verification/verify-markup.md

 bUnit supports multiple different ways of searching and querying the rendered HTML elements:

+- `FindByRole(AriaRole role)` that finds elements by their WAI-ARIA role, either implicit (e.g. `<button>` has role "button") or explicit (via the `role` attribute).
+Supports filtering by accessible name, heading level, and states like checked, pressed, selected, expanded, and disabled.
+Throws an exception if none are found. `FindAllByRole` returns all matches.
+This is the recommended query method for accessing non-form fields, following the [testing-library.com](https://testing-library.com/docs/queries/byrole/) approach.
+(Included in the library [bunit.web.query](https://www.nuget.org/packages/bunit.web.query).)
-- `FindByLabelText(string labelText)` that takes a text string used to label an input element and returns an `IElement` as output, or throws an exception if none are found (this is included in the experimental library [bunit.web.query](https://www.nuget.org/packages/bunit.web.query)).
-Use this method when possible compared to the generic `Find` and `FindAll` methods.
+- `FindByLabelText(string labelText)` that takes a text string to retrieve an element by its label and returns an `IElement` as output, or throws an exception if none are found which is an accessibility violation (this is included in the library [bunit.web.query](https://www.nuget.org/packages/bunit.web.query)).
+This is recommended for accessing form elements.
 - [`Find(string cssSelector)`](xref:Bunit.RenderedComponentExtensions.Find``1(Bunit.IRenderedComponent{``0},System.String)) takes a "CSS selector" as input and returns an `IElement` as output, or throws an exception if none are found.
 - [`FindAll(string cssSelector)`](xref:Bunit.RenderedComponentExtensions.FindAll``1(Bunit.IRenderedComponent{``0},System.String)) takes a "CSS selector" as input and returns a list of `IElement` elements.